2025 race

 Driving to the summit is authorized by the Mt.
 Washington Auto Road and drivers need to be aware of the rules and regulations regarding use of the Auto Road.
 We encourage all riders and drivers to review the vehicle restrictions and other information posted on the Mount Washington Auto Road site: Click Here for Auto Road vehicle Restrictions as well as the information presented here.

 As a registered rider, you will receive one “Auto Pass” with your bib/race number pick up.
 Give it to your driver BEFORE they drop you off on Saturday morning.
 Your support driver MUST have an Auto Pass to drive to the summit and is subject to the passage fees described below.
 Fees will be paid at the toll house.
 The toll house is open on race morning from 6 am to 8:00 am.
 All support vehicles must be heading up by 7:50 am (subject to change).
-Note, all rates below are based on 2023 rates and are subject to change by the Auto Road.

 A driver with: